project-lux/lux-middletier/docs/api-endpoints.md

 - Headers:
   - Authorization: a base64 encoded JWT access token as a bearer token
 - Response: Created document in JSON with id and creator information

+### Update

+- URL: /data/ (the trailing slash is required)
+- Method: PUT
+- Data (payload): Document data in JSON
+- Headers:
+  - Authorization: a base64 encoded JWT access token as a bearer token
+- Response: Updated document in JSON with revision information

 ## Health
 Health check function that can be called, e.g., by the AWS load balancer.